 The North Coast is easily accessible from Launceston and includes numerous beaches and towns including Bude, Widemouth Bay and Crackington Haven.
 The North Coast also offers numerous restaurants and public houses with fantastic settings alongside footpaths enjoying the panoramic views of the coastline and sea.

 Description: Rosendale Cottage has been much improved by the current vendors with extensive renovations including the kitchen and bathroom being rebuilt and extended, new roof and general refurbishment of the property.
 This has greatly improved Rosendale Cottage with further "mod-cons" including double glazing and oil-fired central heating.
 Whilst renovating the vendors have managed to maintain much of the character including flagstone slate floor and beamed ceiling in the dining room.

 Entrance to the property is gained via an attractive porchway with stained glass top windows, Victorian tiled floor and fitted shelving.
 Frosted wooden door through to:

 Dining room:13'6" x 10'6" (4.11m x 3.2m).
 A room full of character with Victorian tiled floor continuing across to the staircase.
 Flagstone slate flooring.
 Beamed ceilings.
 Double glazed window to the front aspect.
 Radiator.
-Walkway through to:
+French doors through to: